cassandra-wong/FulhausAssessment/README.md

 ## Overview

 In this project, image classification is performed using VGG16 to classify 3 furniture types - bed, chair, and sofa.
 Each class contains 100 images.
-A small convolutional neural network (CNN) was created as baseline, and used VGG16 through transfer learning to improve results.
+VGG16 and transfer learning is selected as the architecture model.
 The following steps are implemented to achieve this goal:

 - Build a classification model using deep learning model
   - `FulhausAssessment.ipynb` and `train.py`